 It is critical to specify the correct gasketing material.
-If a gasket fails; hundreds or thousands of dollar worth of sensitive electronics can be damaged.
-Items to consider are environmental conditions (indoor, outdoor); exposure to water, chemicals, oil, sun light (UV), etc… The general performance function required such as dust sealing, wash-down protection, or submersion will also determine the best material for the enclosure.
-For assistance with material selection contact Stockwell Elastomerics (215-335-3005 or firstname.lastname@example.org).
+If an enclosure gasket fails, hundreds or thousands of dollar worth of sensitive electronics can be damaged.
+Items to consider are environmental conditions (indoor, outdoor), exposure to water, chemicals, oil, sun light (UV), etc. The general performance function required such as dust sealing, wash-down protection, or submersion will also determine the best gasket material for the enclosure.